 Research results

 The urogenital fascia lies posterolateral to the rectum, and the hypogastric nerve and ureter are observed to be enveloped in it; vesicohypogastric fascia shows a triangle shape formed by the umbilical artery, the tendinous arch of the pelvic fascia and the lateral border of the bladder.
-In all 24 cadavers, urogenital fascia, vesicohypogastric fascia and obturator fascia (parietal fascia) were located lateral to the rectum in a medial-to-lateral direction and form the Okabayashi's pararectal space and Paravesical space, respectively, which were the surgical area for LLND.
+In all 24 cadavers, urogenital fascia, vesicohypogastric fascia and obturator fascia (parietal fascia) were located lateral to the rectum in a medial-to-lateral direction and form the Okabayashi's pararectal space and paravesical space, respectively, which were the surgical area for LLND.
 Laparoscopic LLND was performed successfully in all 20 LALRC patients with a median postoperative hospitalization of 10 (7-20) d.
 The median operating time was 178 (152-243) min, with a median blood loss of 55 (25-150) mL.
 The median number of harvested LLNs was 8.6 (6-12), and 7 patients (35.0 %) had LLN metastasis.
 Postoperative complications included lymph leakage and lower limb pain in 1 case, respectively.

 Research conclusions